-This year, the people of Florida have a chance to guarantee their right to repair their stuff—like cell phones, laptops, and even tractors.
+This year, the people of Florida have a chance to guarantee their farmers’ right to repair their own equipment.

 There are two easy ways to get in touch: call and write.
 We’ll track down your legislator’s contact info for you.

 ** This form does not work for addresses outside of Florida — and may not work for some rural addresses.
 If you cannot use this form, do not be deterred.
 Look up your local Florida representative the old-fashioned way, tell them you support Fair Repair, and tell them why. **

 Enter your phone number and zip code and we'll automatically connect you with each of your representatives.
 Don't worry, we'll guide you through the process.